vvit19/Language/README.md

 # Programming language

 ## Overview
 This project is an implementation of my own programming language.
-Code on my language is translated into code in my own assembler, whis is executed on [my virtual spu](https://github.com/vvit19/Processor).
+Code on my language is translated into code on my own assembler, whis is executed on [my virtual spu](https://github.com/vvit19/Processor).

 ## Compiling process
 ### 1) Frontend